 After sustaining a spinal cord injury and becoming paralyzed, you are probably going to have medications that you need to take every day or week.
 Plus, you’ll probably see several doctors regularly.
-This is especially true for those first couple of years after your spinal cord injury.
-Managing all of this information and remembering to take your medications at certain times can be stressful.
+This is especially true for those first couple years after your spinal cord injury.
+Managing this information and remembering to take your medications at certain times can be stressful.

 In this article, I give you my top tips for managing and preparing your medications.
 Also, I share a helpful smartphone app that may help you manage your medications and doctor’s appointments.
 It even reminds you to take your pills!

 I am Mason Ellis, and I am a C5 through C7 quadriplegic.
 I make YouTube videos to help you live life just like you would’ve able-bodied.
-If you enjoyed this article, check out my YouTube channel for spinal cord injury-related videos and subscribe so you don’t miss out on future videos!
+If you enjoyed this article, check out my YouTube channel for spinal cord injury-related videos and subscribe, so you don’t miss out on future videos!

 My Process for Managing Medications